Vampyronassa: Classification

 Vampyronassa shares some characters with modern vampire squid Vampyroteuthis, such as lack of ink sac and unique type of sucker attachment.
 Analysis supports the sister relationship between Vampyronassa and Vampyroteuthis.

 Palaeoecology

-Although modern vampire squid is deep-sea opportunistic detritivore and zooplanktivore, Vampyronassa is estimated to be an active predator following a pelagic mode of life according to characters of its arms.
-Considering Oligocene vampyromorph Necroteuthis probably had deep-sea mode of life, initial shift of vampiromophs to offshore environments was possibly driven by onshore competition.
+Although modern vampire squid are deep-sea opportunistic detritivore and zooplanktivore, Vampyronassa is estimated to have been an active predator following a pelagic mode of life according to characteristics of its arms.
+Considering Oligocene vampyromorph Necroteuthis probably had a deep-sea mode of life, initial shift of vampiromorphs to offshore environments was possibly driven by onshore competition.